sahilrajput03/cssDesignTrail/README.md

 `*` is a universal selector that selects every css element, yo!

-### Want to make font sizes custom for different sizes of devices, just use css vars for that.
+### Want to make font sizes custom for different sizes of devices, just use css vars for that

 Source, timestamped in yt video [here](https://youtu.be/ykn4XNDwW7Q?t=1212).

 ### Want to get a demo image fast..?

-Try downloading image from below urls: (note: each time url is accessed img changes, so better download it and have it locally.)
+**TIP**: Try using the final image link redirected from below urls: (note: each time url is accessed img url changes to new image url, yo!!)

-Below will give you a square image, but if you want a custom rectangular shape of photo, you can do that via https://unsplash.it/300/400, and it will give you a photo of size width:height as 300:400.
+Below will give you a square image, but if you want a custom rectangular shape of photo, you can do that via <https://unsplash.it/300/400>, and it will give you a photo of size width:height as 300:400.

 ```bash